Logging

 Critical system status messages

-diagnostic and status messages upon startup
+Diagnostic and status messages upon startup

-machine-boot-init machine-boot-complete
+machine-boot-init

 Critical system status messages

-"zero totals" check
+The "zero totals" check

 polls-opened